kubermatic/docs/content/installation/install_kubermatic/_index.en.md

 The seed cluster domain would be: `europe-west1.kubermatic.example.com` The corresponding wildcard entry would be: `*.europe-west1.kubermatic.example.com`

-A user cluster created in this seed cluster for example would get the domain: `pskxx28w7k.europe-west1.kubermatic.example.com`
+A user cluster created in this seed cluster would get the domain: `pskxx28w7k.europe-west1.kubermatic.example.com`

 ##### With LoadBalancer